-This statement is supplementary to the Ipswich Local Plan (1997) and will be treated as a material consideration in all planning and development decisions.
-This statement describes briefly the purpose in declaring the area as a conservation area and sets out in detail the special character of the area.
-The Management Plan describes the particular supplementary policies that apply within the area to protect its special status; and specific measures for its protection and enhancement as required under Section 72 of the Planning (Listed Buildings & Conservation Areas) Act 1990 and as advised by the Department of Culture, Media and Sport Planning Policy Statement 5: Planning for the Historic Environment.
+This statement is supplementary to the Ipswich Local Plan planning and development decisions.
+This statement describes briefly the purpose in declaring the area as a conservation area Management Plan describes the particular supplementary policies that apply within the area to protect its special status; required under Section 72 of the Planning (Listed Buildings & Department of Culture, Media and Sport Planning Policy Guidance Note [PPG]15: Planning and the Historic central conservation area

-The statement cannot cover every eventuality, but further advice on specific matters can be obtained from the Development Control and Conservation Service of the Council.
 Like all the Council's planning guidance this document has been adopted in 1994.